BinomialLLC/basis_universal/README.md

 ### Some Useful Command Line Options

 - All codecs now support simple unified "quality" and "effort" settings. `-effort X` [0,10] controls how much of the search space (and how slowly) compression proceeds, and `quality X` [1,100] controls the quality vs. bitrate tradeoff.
-Internally these settings will be mapped to each codec's specific configuration settings: lambda, or , etc. Almost all the older settings still work, however.
-(Previously, `-q X`, where X ranged from [1,255], controlled the ETC1S quality setting.
-This option is still available, but `-quality` is preferred now.)
+Internally these settings will be mapped to each codec's specific configuration settings.
+Almost all the older settings still work, however.
+Previously, `-q X`, where X ranged from [1,255], controlled the ETC1S quality setting.
+This option is still available, but `-quality` is preferred now.

 - `-debug` causes the encoder to print internal and developer-oriented verbose debug information.